jgoodell/EngineeringMidLevel/README.md

 This points djange manager to a separate settings file configured to run on the new database we've created.

+Finally create the superuser in the database feature_request_test.

+    $ python manage.py createsuperuser --settings=feature_request.settings_test

+Providing the usernmae 'admin', any email you like, and the password 'Password'.

 Now we are ready to run the API tests.
 Change directories into feature_request/rest_api and execute the api test script.

     $ python api_tests.py